 How does bus transportation work at Aquinas?

 State law requires school districts that are within 15 miles of Aquinas must provide transportation to students from their district.
-Transportation forms for all of the school districts in Monroe County are available at registration.
+Transportation forms are available in the Aquinas main office and on district websites.
+A transportation form must be filled out each year and submitted to the home district by April 1 to secure transportation for the following year.

 What are the graduation requirements at Aquinas?